 The performance of my VM continued to bug me all Monday morning.
 My VM has an array of pointers to unsigned integer arrays, which the benchmark program required a whole bunch of.
-Indexes into the parent array are used to identify which leaf array it required and therefore I could not change the index of a leaf array and when a leaf is freed up I end up with a sparse parent array.
+Indexes into the parent array identify which leaf array it required, and therefore I could not change the index of a leaf array.
+When freeing a leaf I end up with a sparse parent array.
 My fallacy was to use a sequential scan to find the first free location in the parent array, when allocating a new leaf; as it turned out, this was really expensive.
-When I tried to just allocate new leaf arrays at the end of the parent array and simply allowing the parent array to be very sparse at the front, my VM suddenly ran the benchmark in just over three minutes.
+When I tried to just allocate new leaf arrays at the end of the parent array and simply allowing the parent array to be sparse at the front, my VM suddenly ran the benchmark in just over three minutes.
 A considerable speedup, but it didn't come for free.
 As I didn't reuse any of the slots in the parent array the memory usage grew steeply to about 140 MB, up from around 3 MB throughout the entire run previously.

 The morale is clear: Find your bottlenecks, then eliminate them; don't try to eliminate imagined bottlenecks.
-I already knew this, but it doesn't hurt to be reminded once in a while).
-I originally assumed that right, but it was not due to
+I already knew this, but it doesn't hurt (much) to be reminded.
+I originally assumed that memory right, but it was not due to